XccelerateOrg/FTWD_Web_Day_02/README.md

 ## Exercises Due

-- [ ] Exercise A: Create and link two pages (index.html and about.html)
+- [done] Exercise A: Create and link two pages (index.html and about.html)

-  - [ ] index.html, through an image, links to about.html document
+  - [done] index.html, through an image, links to about.html document
-  - [ ] about.html has a link that opens the users mail system, to send an email
+  - [done] about.html has a link that opens the users mail system, to send an email

-- [ ] Exercise B: Floating Three Divs, recreate the image below using HTML and CSS, use css float.
+- [done] Exercise B: Floating Three Divs, recreate the image below using HTML and CSS, use css float.

   ![floatExercise](assets/floatExercise.png)

-* [ ] Exercise C: Flex Box Three Divs, recreate the image from the last exercise, use HTML and CSS, use css flex
+* [done] Exercise C: Flex Box Three Divs, recreate the image from the last exercise, use HTML and CSS, use css flex

 * [ ] Exercise D: Flowerbox VI - recreate the site using HTML and CSS, refer to the image below